-This includes longbows and recurve bows shot without the aid of a sight or other aiming aids.
+This style of archery includes longbows and recurve bows shot without a sight or other aiming aids.
 It is one of the purest forms of archery and a great place to start learning fundamentals.

-However, it’s not just for beginners…there are champion archers that shoot this style in competition.
+However, it’s not just for beginners…there are world champion archers that shoot this style in competition.

-In this style, a recurve or modern longbow is shot with the addition of a sight, stabilizer, clicker and other shooting aids.
+In this style, a recurve bow is shot with the addition of a sight, stabilizer, clicker and other shooting aids.

 As the name suggests, it is the type of bow that is shot in the Olympics and requires physical, mental and technical precision to shoot accurately.
-Olympic recurves are typically “tuned” the individual shooting them.
+Olympic recurves are typically “tuned” the individual archer.

-A compound uses a pulley system to allow the archer to draw and hold the full power of the bow with less exertion, resulting in more downrange power and greater accuracy.
+A compound uses a cam system to allow the archer to draw and hold the full power of the bow with less effort, resulting in greater accuracy.

-Compounds are shot with the aid of a sight, stabilizer and trigger device, and require the archer to be mentally focused, technically precise and have a bow that is uniquely “tuned” to them.
+Compounds are shot with the aid of a sight, stabilizer and trigger device, and require the archer to be mentally focused, technically precise and have a bow that is uniquely “tuned” to the individual.

-A crossbow consists of a bow mounted horizontally on a frame called a tiller.
-This style of bow is hand and shot in a similar fashion to a rifle.
-It shoots arrow-like projectiles called bolts or quarrels.
+A crossbow consists of a bow-like assembly mounted on a frame that is held in a similar fashion to a long firearm.
+Crossbows shoot arrow-like projectiles called bolts.